 Previous and current research

-While the importance of IDPs in biology is now well established, many common strategies for probing protein structure are incompatible with molecular disorder and the highly dynamic nature of molecular disorder, so that 50% of the proteome remains “dark”, or invisible.
-In contrast, single molecule and superresolution techniques, which directly probe the distribution of molecular events, can reveal important mechanisms that otherwise remain obscured.
-In particular, highly time resolved advanced fluorescence tools allow probing of molecular structures and dynamics at near atomic scale down to picosecond resolution.
-While such experiments are possible in the natural environment of the entire cell, single molecule fluorescence studies in vitro and in vivo suffer from several limitations such as low throughput and the need for site-specific labelling with special fluorescent dyes, which still hampers the broad application of this technique.
-In our group we are utilising a large spectrum of chemical biology and state-of-the-art protein engineering tools to overcome this limitation.
-Furthermore, microfluidics, and it’s potential to miniaturise lab efforts and increase throughput of single molecule science is an area we also explore.
-With a focus on studying biological questions, we are continuing to develop new methods and recruit techniques from other disciplines whenever they promise to assist our overall goal of improving biological understanding.
+Most common strategies for probing protein structure are incompatible with the highly dynamic nature of molecular disorder, so that 50% of the proteome remains “dark”, or invisible.
+In contrast, single molecule and super-resolution techniques, which directly probe the distribution of molecular events, can reveal important mechanisms that otherwise remain obscured.
+In particular, highly time-resolved advanced fluorescence tools allow probing of molecular structures and dynamics at near atomic scale down to picosecond resolution.
+While such experiments are now possible in the natural environment of the entire cell, single molecule fluorescence studies in vitro and in vivo suffer from several limitations such as low throughput and the need for site-specific labelling with special fluorescent dyes.
+In particular the latter one has become a major bottle neck in state of the art fluorescence.

 Future projects and goals